article · Which certification is worth it?

 The Google/Coursera page includes job and outcome-oriented marketing language.
 RoleMath does not use those seller-side outcome claims as salary, placement, demand, or ROI evidence.
 We use the page for program structure, beginner posture, skills covered, estimated pace, lab context, and the provider's A+ preparation language.

 The strongest direct lane is support.
-Security, network-security, and systems roles appear in the packet because support skills can be an on-ramp, not because either credential alone is enough for those later roles.
+Security, network-security, and systems roles are included as adjacent pathways because support skills can be an on-ramp, not because either credential alone is enough for those later roles.

 Day-to-day task evidence